 A Dealer whose company name or address has changed must write changes/corrections onto the paper renewal form in red ink, strike old or outdated information.

-Mailed-in renewals and payments must be received by MDA on or before January 31st or a late fee will be assessed.
+Mailed-in renewals and payments must be received by the MDA on or before January 31st or a late fee will be assessed.

 Other Dealers Requirements